EVHaste/haste-makes-waste/_posts/2021-04-19-renegade-ghost-chapter-1.markdown

 Safely in her apartment, Sally pulled off her gloves, and tossed her mask on her bed.

 She flopped down on the rug with a treat - a 3am dinner of leftover, partially stale Doritos - and permitted herself a healthy sulk.
 She was furious, not even with police procedure, but with herself.
-That kid probably would have been fine if not for *the notorious Ghost* making an appearance.
+That kid probably would have been fine if not for *the notorious Esper* making an appearance.
 Arrested, definitely, but fine.

 Honestly, it’s no wonder they had tried to shoot her on sight.
 She deserved it, after everything she had done before.
 It was going to take a long, long time to earn back the city’s trust.
 And she probably wasn’t going to get there by stealing medicine, no matter the reason.
 But somehow, she swore she would redeem herself.
 She pulled the second bottle from her pocket and turned it over again and again in her hands.